alxm8/SharingIsCaring/README.md

 # Prerequisites

-Internet Access & Local Administrator
+Internet Access & Local Administrator on the machine you wish to install PS7 on.

 # Installing Powershell 7

 First step is to download that new juicy powershell with ye olde powershell and run the installer.
-Cop the below into a powershell window this will download powershell 7.
+Copy the below into a powershell window this will download powershell 7.

 ```
 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12;